Mashrou' Leila: Byblos Festival concert cancellation

 In the aftermath of the concert cancellation, a number of human rights organizations voiced concern.
-Lama Fakih, the Middle East director at Human Rights Watch said: “The cancellation of Mashrou’ Leila’s concert reflects the government’s increased reliance on over-broad and abusive laws to stifle and censor activists, journalists, and artists.”
+Lama Fakih, the Middle East director at Human Rights Watch said: “The cancellation of Mashrou’ Leila's concert reflects the government's increased reliance on over-broad and abusive laws to stifle and censor activists, journalists, and artists.”
 Amnesty International denounced the church position and hate speech against vulnerable populations: “It is unconscionable that there continue to be such calls emanating from institutions that are meant to serve as role models to their constituencies, and can and should be upholding the right to freedom of expression and protection of vulnerable groups, instead of enabling hate speech, including homophobia".

 On August 4, 2019, Dutch metal band Within Temptation who was set to perform at Byblos on August 7 pulled out of the festival in solidarity with Mashrou Leila and "in support of tolerance, freedom of speech and expression".
 The cancellation of the Mashrou Leila concert triggered protests and a solidarity campaign on social media.
 Supporters described the cancellation as a shameful and dangerous precedent.
 On the date of the concert, independent activists gathered to put on a show in solidarity with the band and against censorship under the banner “The Sound of Music Is Louder.”
 The event gathered dozens of sympathetic musicians, bands and comedians at 'The Palace' venue in Beirut's Hamra district.
 Over a thousand people attended the show while hundreds waited in droves at the venue's entrance in waiting.
 At 9pm, pubs and restaurants across the city played Mashrou' Leila songs in solidarity with the band.
 On August 24, 2019, cellist Yo-Yo Ma played Tayf at the end of his Byblos festival concert as a tribute to the band.

+Northwestern University in Qatar Cancelation

+Mashrou’ Leila were invited for a discussion session titled, “Language and the Rhythm of the Street” at The Media Majlis in Northwestern University in Qatar.
+The event was reported to be sold-out, before hashtag #نرفض_محاضرة_مشروع_ليلى (we refuse Mashrou' Leila's discussion) being circulated on Twitter.
+Shortly after the hashtag, Northwestern University and the band decided to cancel the event for safety concerns.

+The university's student publication, The Daily Q, reported that the session would be relocated to NU's home campus in Evanston, Illinois.
+The article mentions that “the provost’s office in Evanston, the band and NU-Q both felt that because of security and safety reasons concerning the band, the change was appropriate."

+A spokesperson from Qatar Foundation, told Reuters that ““We also place the very highest value on academic freedom… in the context of Qatari laws as well as the country’s cultural and social customs.
+This particular event was canceled due to the fact that it patently did not correlate with this context.”
+This led to people questioning if the cancelation was a mutual decision or if it was pressurized from the Qatar Foundation, as the relocation of the event to the United States has never taken place.